shorebirdtech/updater/BUILDING_ENGINE.md

 ## Building for Android

-Rust Android tooling *mostly* works out of the box, but needs a bunch of configuration to get it to work.
+Rust Android tooling *mostly* works out of the box, but needs a little of configuration to get it to work.

 The best way I found was to install: https://github.com/bbqsrc/cargo-ndk

 ```
-rustup install beta
-cargo +beta install cargo-ndk
+cargo install cargo-ndk
-rustup +beta target add \
+rustup target add \
     aarch64-linux-android \
     armv7-linux-androideabi \
     x86_64-linux-android \
     i686-linux-android
 ```

-If others know of better instructions, please send us a PR!

-Once you have cargo-ndk installed, you can build the updater library with the beta toolchain you installed and the ndk command:
+Once you have cargo-ndk installed, you can build the updater library:

 ```
-cargo +beta ndk --target aarch64-linux-android build --release
+cargo ndk --target aarch64-linux-android --target armv7-linux-androideabi build --release
 ```

 ### Setting up to build the Flutter Engine: